Rev. Charlie Jackson

 Original copies of this very scarce 45, privately pressed by Rev. Charlie Jackson on his own Jackson Records imprint in the 1970s.

-Regular 50 Miles readers/visitors may well have noticed that Rev. Charlie Jackson’s raw, bluesy gospel is a big favorite of mine.
+Rev. Charlie Jackson played an especially potent brand of raw, bluesy gospel.
 Born in 1932 just outside of McComb, Mississippi, he took up the electric guitar as a young man and started out playing the blues.
 Soon afterwards, he gave up the blues to serve the Lord.
-He developed a highly potent style and often played on church programs with the legendary Rev. Utah Smith.
+He developed a powerful, instantly recognizable style and often played on church programs with the legendary Rev. Utah Smith.
 He subsequently recorded a string of incredible and legendary 45s for Booker Records out of New Orleans.

 After the Booker material went out-of-print, Rev. Jackson took matters into his own hands and started his own private press label, Jackson Records, in the late ‘70s.
 This 45 is Jackson 101 and it features a re-recording of “Wrapped Up and Tangled Up in Jesus,” one of his most popular numbers that had been previously released on Booker, backed by the previously unrecorded “Lord You’re So Good,” a deep and measured ballad.

-This version of “Wrapped Up…” has not been reissued in any form.
+This version of “Wrapped Up…” has not been reissued.
 Since Rev. Jackson sold these records exclusively at church services, they never entered the marketplace and therefore didn’t receive any other distribution.

 Each side plays with relatively low but steady background crackle as well as the occasional pop which decreases in frequency a bit as the side progresses, probably reflection on the quality of the pressing.
-Generally speaking, these are quite clean copies, but there may be occasional minor idiosyncrasies in label and vinyl.
-Limited stock.
-One copy limit per customer.
+Generally speaking, these are quite clean copies, but expect some minor wear on the label & vinyl.
+Hear clips of Wrapped Up in Jesus & Lord You're So Good.
+Limited to one per customer.

 rev. charlie jackson Artist: